+Cal Poly Wrestling Coaching Staff

+>

-When Clemson dropped wrestling after the 1994-95 season, Buckley transferred to Fresno State, where he wrestled under Dennis DeLiddo.
+> When Clemson dropped wrestling after the 1994-95 season, Buckley transferred to Fresno State, where he wrestled under Dennis DeLiddo.
 Buckley was a Western Athletic Conference champion for the Bulldogs and earned All-America status with a seventh-place finish at the NCAA Championship at 142 pounds in 1997.

-Buckley graduated from Fresno State in 1997 with a bachelor’s degree in speech communication and completed his master's degree in sports management at Columbia.
-Buckley and his wife Julia celebrated their second wedding anniversary Aug.
+> Buckley graduated from Fresno State in 1997 with a bachelor’s degree in speech communication and completed his master's degree in sports management at Columbia.
+Buckley and his wife Julia celebrated their third wedding anniversary Aug.
 28.

-three-time NCAA Division I national qualifier while wrestling at
+> three-time NCAA Division I national qualifier while wrestling at

-Cal Poly in September 2014.
+> Cal Poly in September 2014.